Probing Predictions on OOD Images via Nearest Categories: Additional experiment results

-In Figure~\ref{fig:mnist_ncg_dist_scatter}, for each unseen class in MNIST with naturally trained models, we show the NCG accuracy and the average distance of the examples in the unseen class to the closest training example.
-Table~\ref{tab:full_other_ncg_pixel} and \ref{tab:full_other_ncg_feature} extends Table~\ref{tab:ncg_accs} with different dataset unseen class pairs in CIFAR10, CIFAR100, and ImgNet100.
+In \cref{fig:mnist_ncg_dist_scatter}, for each unseen class in MNIST with naturally trained models, we show the NCG score and the average distance of the examples in the unseen class to the closest training example. \cref{tab:full_mnist_ncg_pixel,tab:full_other_ncg_pixel,tab:full_mnist_ncg_feature,tab:full_other_ncg_feature} extends \cref{tab:ncg_accs} with the full table of different dataset unseen class pairs in MNIST, CIFAR10, CIFAR100, and ImgNet100.

-\subsubsection{NCG accuracy vs. the distance to the closest training example}
+\subsubsection{NCG score vs. the distance to the closest training example}

-Figure~\ref{fig:ncg_binned_dists_pixel} and \ref{fig:ncg_binned_dists_feature} shows the NCG accuracy and the distance to the closest training example for MNIST, CIFAR10, and CIFAR100 in both pixel and feature space.
-We can see that, in general, the NCG accuracy is higher when in- and out-of-distribution examples are closer to each other.
+\cref{fig:ncg_binned_dists_pixel,fig:ncg_binned_dists_feature} shows the NCG score and the distance to the closest training example for MNIST, CIFAR10, and CIFAR100 in both pixel and feature space.
+We can see that, in general, the NCG score is higher when in- and out-of-distribution examples are closer to each other.